SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 2. x, y (comma operator) is R value expression in C
 3. x > 10 ? a : b is R value expression in C. (L value expression in C++)

-> [!note] Note:
-> Pointer or reference function parameters can be take default value.
+> [!note] Note: Pointer or reference function parameters can take a default value.

 ```cpp
 int g = 10;